MailMum Glossary

 Pointer Record (PTR)

 A PTR record (Pointer record) is a type of DNS record used to map an IP address to a domain name (e.g. 127.0.0.1 -> localhost).
-It enables reverse DNS (rDNS) lookup, allowing you to find the associated domain name for an IP address.
+It is the record type that makes reverse DNS (rDNS) lookups possible.

 Read More…